kirkpatrickprice/vmware-auditor/README.md

 * Python scripts for Linux, MacOS and other platforms where Python is already installed.
 A recent version of Python should suffice -- it's been tested on Python 3.8 and later, but other v3 versions of Python might be OK
 * Docker container at https://hub.docker.com/r/flyguy62n/vmware-auditor
 * Windows ZIP file.
 This includes a redistributable/embedded version of Python for Windows (v3.10.11) as well as the Python package dependencies.

+As of this first release, there is not currently a "save file" feature, but it will be coming.
+Instead, consider using the Linux `tee` command to create a saved file of the output or use copy/paste from the screen to Notepad, etc.

 See below for additional notes.